What Is a 40-Year Mortgage?

 • Balloon payment: You may be able to take advantage of lower monthly payments for much of the repayment term, but you'll need to make a large lump-sum payment at the middle or end of the loan to satisfy the payment agreement.

-• Higher closing costs: With a qualified mortgage, the federal government sets limits on how much lenders can charge with closing costs.
+• Higher closing costs: With qualified mortgages, the federal government sets limits on how much lenders can charge for closing costs.
 That's not the case with non-qualified mortgages, which could mean a higher upfront expense.

 In all cases, you can generally expect a lower monthly payment because the payments are spread out over a longer period of time.
-But with a longer repayment term, you can also expect a higher interest rate.
+But with a longer repayment term, you can also expect a higher interest rate and a higher total cost.

 Pros and Cons of 40-Year Mortgages